martincowell/VanFinder/README.md

 Readme

-VanFinder - scrubs the internet for can price and mileage data. plots it. that's all.
+VanFinder - scrubs the internet for van price and mileage data. plots it. that's all.